 Mark a step as complete

-If a procedural step is not configured to move to the next step after execution, it needs to be manually marked as complete using this functionality.
-If a step is configured so that it can be skipped, the step can be marked as complete without first executing the step.
+If a procedural step is not configured to move to the next step after execution, it needs to be manually marked as complete.
+If a step is configured so that it can be skipped, the step can be marked as complete without executing the step.